Giovanna d'Aragona: Life

-When Pope Paul IV held Giovanna hostage in 1556, she escaped by wearing servants' clothes and fled to Naples with her children and servants.
-Since she had long been a patron of writers, the pope's treatment of her caused a lot of indignation, especially amongst printers and writers in Venice.
+Like Pope Paul III, Pope Paul IV was an enemy of the Colonna family.
+In 1556, he held Giovanna under house arrest in Rome and forbade her to arrange marriages for her daughters, perhaps intending them for his nephews.
+His treatment of Giovanna drew negative comment from Venice because she had long been a patron of artists and writers.
+She escaped by wearing servants' clothes and fled to Tagliacozzo with her children and servants.
 In 1560, after the death of Paul IV, she returned to Rome and became a prominent figure in Italy's political and religious life.

 The poet Girolamo Ruscelli paid tribute to her in an anthology with work from many contemporary Italian poets.